blogmywiki/Surias/README.md

 450 If enemy armies in a county equal 0 then set reverse field.
 (Denotes your possesion).

-460  If player's armies in county equal O then clear reverse field flag.
+460  If player's armies in county equal 0 then clear reverse field flag.

 480-490 If enemy armies in county 6 are less than 60 then continue.